DungxNguyen/OS-assignment1/readme-DungNguyen.txt

 4. Test multiple forks.
 Similar to test 3, but in this test, the 1st children process fork a new grand-children process and they make changes to the shared pages.

+---
+After running "testsharedpage", if you run "increaseshared" you will see the count will be reset to 0 (+1 is the increaseshared).